Ryazan: Community

 In 2006 and 2007, the Public Committee in Defense of the Historical and Architectural Museum "Ryazan Kremlin" campaigned against attempts by the Diocese of Voronezh to establish ownership over the Ryazan Kremlin.

 A number of environmental groups are active in the city, campaigning for the removal of illegal landfills and volunteering for water area clean up.
 In 2019 and 2020, these groups organized and staged ecological pickets and protests.

-Ryazan Cycling has built bike paths in the central parks of the city.
-This activity attracted the attention of the government, who promise to build several similar paths passing through the whole territory of Ryazan.

 Religion

 Ryazan is the seat of Diocese of Ryazan and Kasimov, an eparchy of the Russian Orthodox Church.
-Assumption Cathedral of the Ryazan Kremlin is one of the most important cathedrals in the city.
-Metropolia is the holder of the majority of religious temples in the city and the sole holder of the monasteries.

-Believers is the cathedral church of All Who Sorrow Church.
-In addition, the city is home to a number of religious people, including Catholics, Lutherans, Baptists, Jehovah's Witnesses, Pentecostals, Seventh-day Adventists, Mormons, Charismatics and Muhtasibat Muslims, who built the Islamic Cultural Center.

-Tourism

-Ryazan is one of the leading tourist destinations in Central Russia.
-The Ryazan Kremlin is a symbol and the main landmark in Ryazan.
-It is an ensemble of the old main of Ryazan fortress (11 cen.), churches (15 - 20 cen.) and the Palace of Oleg.
-Sobornaia Bell is one of the highest bells of the Orthodox Church.

-Ryazan State Museum of Art is one of the largest museums of Russian and European arts.
-It has paintings of F. Guardi, A. van Ostade, V. V. Kandinsky and others.
+Assumption Cathedral is in the city's Ryazan Kremlin section.

 Geography

 Environment

 As of 2021 an environmental pollution of air in the city remain relatively high.
 Excessive emissions of toxic fumes and gaseous substances such as sulfur dioxide (SO2) from neighbouring industries (i.e. oil refinery) located next to the city are often reported by local media.
-In December 2020 local government was trying to address the problem by finging local commercial organizations.
+In December 2020 local government was trying to address the problem by fining local commercial organizations.